The TerraMar Project: Founder convicted

 TerraMar's founder, Ghislaine Maxwell, was arrested in July 2020 and charged with six counts related to the sexual abuse and trafficking of minors and lying to investigators.
 On 29 December 2021, Maxwell was convicted on five of six charges.

 Organization

-The Board of Directors of the TerraMar Project (US) included former Executive Director of the United Nations Office for Partnerships (UNOP) Amir Dossal – who handles $1 billion in the form of a grant from Ted Turner for charities, media executive Steven Haft, and Ariadne Calvo-Platero, daughter of the peer Lord Beaumont of Whitley, Maxwell’s best friend from Oxford.
+The board of directors of the TerraMar Project (US) included former executive director of the United Nations Office for Partnerships (UNOP) Amir Dossal—who had handled $1 billion in the form of a grant from Ted Turner for charities—media executive Steven Haft, and Ariadne Calvo-Platero, daughter of the peer Lord Beaumont of Whitley, Maxwell's best friend from Oxford.